 Day-paddlers can stay close in the quiet of Hattie Cove or Halfway Lake.
 For the white-water adventurer, paddle the White and Pukaskwa rivers or the Lake Superior coastline.

-You could see moose, American black bear, beaver, and many other animals on the trails.
+Moose, American black bear, beaver, and many other animals may be seen on the trails.

 The only vehicle access point is from Highway 627, just east of Marathon.
 The campground, administration office, kiosk and Hattie Cove Campground and Day Use Areas are about 15 kilometres south of the Trans-Canada Highway.
 In general, depending on weather conditions, the campground is open from May 15 to October 15 and the Visitor Centre from June to August.

-For full information about things to do and all aspects of planning your visit, check the Pukaskwa National Park website.
+For full information about things to do and all aspects of visit planning, check the Pukaskwa National Park website.

 For the 180 kilometres (2 hours) from Marathon to Nipigon, the Trans-Canada Highway hugs the Lake Superior shore.
 The views are incredible.
 There are lots of places to pull over, step out and enjoy the incredible scenery.
-If you need more than a quick stretch, the next 6 places offer some interesting things to do.
+For more than a quick stretch, the next 6 places offer some interesting things to do.

 Neys Provincial Park